 This year his wish was to visit his grandparents–yes, this boy has a huge heart.
 His other wish was to race go-carts with his Dad–yep, all boy!!!

 As we were preparing to hit the road to visit his grandparents, he requested that I made him lasagna.
-Well, of course he did, he is my boy and I love lasagna, in fact I asked my mom to make it for me every year on my birthday.
+Well, of course he did, he is my boy and I love lasagna!!
+It is exactly what I asked my mom to make it for me every year on my birthday.
 However, this was last minute–we were celebrating on his actual birthday with my family, 10 hours away.
 And my fridge was pretty well cleaned out due to the fact we would not be eating at home for a week.
-Hmmm……I aim to please and wanted to make this happen for him.
+Hmmm……I aim to please and wanted to make this happen for him, especially on birthdays!

 So left in my fridge was some homemade tomato sauce and half a package of nitrate free pepperoni from pizza bread, some cottage cheese and parsley from the quinoa burgers, and half a box of whole wheat lasagna noodles.
 There was also one lone egg.
 However not much cheese, but I could still make this work.